-Hosting players from areas such as Vancouver, Calgary, Prince George, New Jersey, Houston, Fremont, Selma, Washington DC, Yuba City, India, New York, Toronto and England, the Yudh Gatka Tournament truly upholds its title as ‘International’.
+Hosting players from areas such as Fremont, Stockton, Fresno, Riverside, New Jersey, New York , Seattle, Houston, El Sobrante, Selma, Washington DC, Montreal, Calgary, Toronto, Vancouver, Surrey and India, the Yudh Gatka Tournament truly upholds its title as ‘International’.

 So what is the Yudh Gatka Tournament and what is its relevance to the Sikhs?
 The Tournament is a dual between competing players using traditional Sikh martial arts methods.
 In fact, it is very similar to the western definition of martial arts.
 Not only does Gatka emphasize the physical training of martial arts, but it puts a special focus on ‘mental’ training which is needed to be successful in any sport.

-“The tournament is a great way for the community to get together, and particulary for anyone who enjoys seeing true athletic and diverse talent at work " said Jasdev Singh, the organizer of the the event.
+“The tournament is a great way for the community to get together, and particularly for anyone who enjoys seeing true athletic and diverse talent at work,” said Jasdev Singh, the organizer of the the event.

 “We promote the Sikh practice of martial art because it not only can be used for self defense, but it highlights our tradition of helping and protecting others.
 Many people have a misconception that Sikhs carry ‘swords’ to harm others, but it is for self defense and protection in good faith.”

-The tournament lasted a full day, rearing a growing crowd each hour.
-“My Sikh friend had invited me to this event and I must say, it was simply remarkable to see the Sikh people participating in a sport they believe in.
-I think, as a Westerner, I was definitely apalled and I know that I have never seen martial arts performed like this.
-It was rather intriguing"
+The tournament lasts a full day, rearing a growing crowd each hour.
+“My Sikh friend had invited me to this event and I must say, it was simply remarkable to see the Sikh people participating in a sport they believe in.”

-The competition also hosted competitiors under 14, under 17 and 18 and up categories.
+The competition hosts competitors under 17 and 18 and up categories.